jorgegv/rage1/doc/BANKING-DESIGN.md

 So we will do the following setup:

-- The code/data that will be paged will be included in separate sections.
+- The code/data that will be paged will be included in separate binaries.
-  Arbitrary sections can be defined by using #pragmas in C code, and they will be output as separate `.bin` or `.tap` files by the compiler/linker.
+  They will be compiled and linked as standalone blobs with no external references.

 - Those sections (DATASETs) will have an ORG 0x5B00, which is the base address of our LOWMEM area (i.e.  where all that code/data will be copied